SDLTM04010 - Scope: How much is chargeable: Fixtures and fittings

-For an item to be regarded as a fixture or part of the land and therefore chargeable to tax, as opposed to a chattel or moveable in Scotland which is not chargeable, it must be annexed to the property.
+For an item to be regarded as a fixture or part of the land and therefore chargeable to SDLT, as opposed to a chattel which is not chargeable, it must be annexed to the property.

 The issue will then turn on the degree and purpose of the annexation, with emphasis being placed in many cases to purpose.

-Where a purchaser agrees to buy a property for a price that includes an amount properly attributed to chattels or moveables, that amount will not be charged to Stamp Duty Land Tax (SDLT).
+Where a purchaser agrees to buy a property for a price that includes an amount properly attributed to chattels, that amount will not be charged to SDLT.

-The purchaser is responsible for the accurate completion of their land transaction return, including the entry for the consideration of the land transaction at box 10 in form SDLT1.
+The purchaser is responsible for the accurate completion of their land transaction return, including the entry for the consideration of the land transaction question 1.10 online (Q10 of the SDLT1 return)